denten-books/plain-text/main.md

 forms, and into the material substratum underlying all print media: paper, digital or otherwise.
-For this, we'll need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "the systemic application of textuality to human life," and textuality as "the site of literary activity."
+For this, we'll need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "systemic application of textuality to human life," and textuality as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.